raziaanjum/Doctors-Profile-Analysis-Project-using-SQL/README.md

 # Objectives
 1. Distribution and Insights:

-o	Analyze the geographic distribution of doctors to identify which cities have the highest and lowest concentrations of healthcare professionals. o	Identify the most common specializations among doctors and the distribution of qualifications.
+o	Analyze the geographic distribution of doctors to identify which cities have the highest and lowest concentrations of healthcare professionals.

+o	Identify the most common specializations among doctors and the distribution of qualifications.

 2. Analysis Outcome:

-o	Evaluate the years of experience of doctors, determining highest experience levels. o	Find out which specializations and cities have the most experienced doctors. o	Identify top professionals based on their years of experience. o	Generate summary of key insights from the dataset, such as the distribution of doctors by city, specialization, highest fees and satisfaction rate
+o	Evaluate the years of experience of doctors, determining highest experience levels.

+o	Find out which specializations and cities have the most experienced doctors.

+o	Identify top professionals based on their years of experience.

+Generate summary of key insights from the dataset, such as the distribution of doctors by city, specialization, highest fees and satisfaction rate